Zytronium/aeroduel_backend/docs/API.md

     - INPUT: none
     - OUTPUT: `[{ planeId, userId?, esp32Ip?, playerName?, registeredAt, hits, hitsTaken, isOnline, isJoined, isDisqualified }]`

+- `GET /api/match` - Get current match state
+  - Returns the current match state including all match events, current status, joined plane IDs, and more.
+  - Anyone can make a request to this endpoint.
+  - INPUT: none
+  - OUTPUT: `{ matchId, status, createdAt, matchType, duration, maxPlayers, serverUrl, wsUrl, localIp, matchPlanes, events }`

 - `POST /api/fire` - Does not fire any shots and instead returns error 418: "I'm a Teapot"
     - This is a joke endpoint.
     - INPUT: `{ planeId, targetId }`
     - OUTPUT: `{ error: "I'm a server, not a fighter jet.
 You expect ME to fire at that plane?
 That's like asking a teapot to brew coffee!" }`

 ### Possible Additional Future Endpoints
-- `GET /api/match/:id` - Get match details
-- `DELETE /api/match/:id` - Cancel/end match
+- `DELETE /api/end-match` - Cancel/end match
 - `GET /api/match/:id/events` - Get match events such as hits

 ---